tlsmelo/codeChallengeB/codeChallengeB/README.md

 This is the code challenge for Pet Store API

 Framework:
-- JDK 13IntelliJ IDEA 2023.3.8 (Community Edition)
+- IntelliJ IDEA 2023.3.8 (Community Edition)
 - Lombook Plugin (233.15619.7)
 - gherkin (233.11799.165)
 - cucumber-java (233.11799.196)